South Korea: Thousands protest for and against Yoon's arrest – DW – 01/05/2025

 Hundreds of protesters rallied overnight into Sunday near Yoon's residence, with the temperature dropping to minus 5 degrees Celsius (23 degrees Fahrenheit).
 They called for his ouster and arrest, supporting the authorities' efforts to detain the leader over his martial law debacle.

-"We have to reestablish the foundation of our society by punishing the president who has denied the constitution," said Yang Kyung-soo, leader of the Korean Confederation of Trade Unions (KCTU), a major labor group that took part in the protests.
+"We have to reestablish the foundation of our society by punishing the president who has denied the constitution," said Yang Kyung-soo, leader of the Korean Confederation of Trade Unions, a major labor group that took part in the protests.

 "We must bring down the criminal Yoon Suk Yeol and arrest and detain him as soon as possible," he said.